-Before and during the treatment with Linadex you will have regular blood tests as Linadex may cause a fall in the blood cells that help fight infection (white blood cells) and help the blood to clot (platelets).
+Before and during the treatment with Lenli you will have regular blood tests as Lenli may cause a fall in the blood cells that help fight infection (white blood cells) and help the blood to clot (platelets).
 Your doctor will ask you to have a blood test:

-• before treatment
+- before treatment

-- every week for the first 8 weeks of treatment - then at least every month after that
+- every week for the first 8 weeks of treatment

+- then at least every month after that.

 Your doctor may check if you have a high total amount of tumour throughout the body, including your bone marrow.
-This could lead to a condition where the tumours break down and cause unusual levels of chemicals in the blood which can lead to kidney failure (this condition is called "Tumour Lysis Syndrome").
-You may be evaluated for signs of cardiopulmonary problems before and during the treatment with lenalidomide
+This could lead to a condition where the tumours break down and cause unusual levels of chemicals in the blood which can lead to kidney failure (this condition is called 'Tumour Lysis Syndrome').